google/ksp/README.md

 Kotlin Symbol Processing (KSP) is an API that you can use to develop lightweight compiler plugins.
 KSP provides a simplified compiler plugin API that leverages the power of Kotlin while keeping the learning curve at a minimum.
-Compared to KAPT, annotation processors that use KSP can run 25% faster.
+Compared to KAPT, annotation processors that use KSP can run up to 2x faster.

-Here are more details on [why considering KSP](/docs/why-ksp.md) over other alternatives.
+To learn more about how KSP compares to KAPT, check out [why KSP](/docs/why-ksp.md).
+To get started writing a KSP processor, take a look at the [KSP quickstart](/docs/quickstart.md).

 ## Overview